Be aware: Rates are always calculated from the duration of a record.

 .

-A fixed rate always wins over an hourly rate.
+A fixed price always wins over an hourly price.

 And there are two different rates for each time-record: